Purdue-CS193/homework-0-T3OTWAWKI/index.md

 ## Welcome to GitHub Pages

-# Adarsh Veerapaneni's First CS193 Homework!
+# Adarsh Veerapaneni's First CS193 Homework
 Favorite things about CS193:
 - The random questions each class
 - The helpful tips about Terminal